Menu

 Contact the team

 Lucie Tiverrier joined the Igne team in 2012, initially as a Business Development Officer.
-Lucie’s passion and remarkable work ethic have resulted in her role developing throughout her near ten years with the company...and today she is the new UK Land UXO General Manager.
+Lucie’s passion and remarkable work ethic have resulted in her role developing throughout her near ten years with the company...and today she is the new UXO Directo.

 In this week’s Staff Spotlight, we find out about Lucie's love for commercials, her international experience, and overcoming the challenge of learning the industry's jargon in a second language.